TheMindVirus/openrack/README.md

 OpenRack could become a game similar to PC Building Simulator, with the aim of innovating new hardware \
 to showcase at virtual (or otherwise augmented reality) trade show events orchestrated by anyone with \
 an Edge Server that can run 3D Applications, especially the manufacturers who can sponsor and built it.

+# Firmware

+While it is possible to use Unity C# and ShaderLab Scripting to fully emulate virtual systems in a closed environment, \
+OpenRack leaves this fully open to expansion in future builds of the engine.
+The simplicity of being able to dynamically \
+set a texture should provide enough functionality for a variety of Graphical User Interfaces.
+More complex isn't necessarily better.